-Please take a look at our Before and After images of selected projects from 2018 HERE.
+Please take a look at our Before and After images of selected projects HERE.

 If you are thinking to open up a new business or in a process of rebranding and remodeling your existing business, contact us to get a free consultation from Mindful Design Consulting.
 Click HERE to price your project design.

 Also, take a look at “Branding By Interior” e-book, the only book written on this subject at this time.
 It brings insight on how you can turn your business into a market-dominating competitor by using human cognitive responses.